Additional Identifiers

 Branch

 A branch registration is required when a company seeks to have a place of business or branch in a jurisdiction other than the jurisdiction in which that company is incorporated.
-For example a business incorporated in Michigan which has a presence in California would be required to register with the California company register as a branch, as is the case in this instance.
+For example a business incorporated in Michigan which has a presence in California would be required to register with the California company register as a branch.

 Company